Affiliate links on Android Authority may earn us a commission. Learn more.

-  The best way of setting Alexa reminders is to ask a device to “remind” you of something at a specific time, date, or location.
-The device will announce that reminder when it’s appropriate.
-Note that location reminders are generally dependent on the mobile app, and that if you only mention a day, don’t worry — Alexa will hold off until the morning to say something.
+The best way of setting an Alexa reminder is to ask a device to “remind” you of something at a specific time, date, or location.
+The device will announce that info when it’s appropriate.
+Note that location reminders are generally dependent on the mobile app, and if you only mention a day, don’t worry — Alexa will hold off until the morning to say something.

 Here are some sample requests you might use:

 - “Alexa, remind me to give Jackson lunch at 11:30.”

 - “Alexa, remind me to buy Author and Punisher tickets on Friday.”

 - “Alexa, remind me to charge my car when I leave work.”

 - “Alexa, remind me to take out the trash every Wednesday.”

 If there are multiple profiles associated with an Alexa device, you can direct reminders at other people:

 - “Alexa, remind Abby to talk to Dan on Saturday.”

 - “Alexa, remind Jackson about boxing practice at 4PM.”